Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable7.md

 2. **P**: Ohmmeter Auto
 3. **P**: DC Voltage Supply
 4. **P**: Negative Voltage
-5. Update your User Manual and Technical Documentation with your findings.
+5. Update your User Manual and Technical Documentation with your findings and explanation of **each** of the 4 (P) deliverables.